-48 kHz 44.1 kHz 32 kHz

-5" reel 4 channel mode 1 hr.
-1 hr.
+5" reel 4 channel mode 2 channel mode 96 kHz N/A 1 hr.
+88.2 kHz N/A 1 hr.
+05 mins 48 kHz 1 hr.
+2 hrs.
+44.1 kHz 1 hr.
 05 mins.
-1 hr 30 mins.

-2 channel mode 2 hrs.
 2 hrs.
 10 mins.
+32 kHz 1 hr 30 mins.
 3 hrs.

-7" reel 4 channel mode 2 hrs.
+7" reel 4 channel mode N/A N/A 2 hrs.
 2 hrs.
 10 mins.
 3 hrs.

-2 channel mode 4 hrs.
+2 channel mode 2 hr.
+2 hrs 10 mins.
 4 hrs.
+4 hrs.
 20 mins.
 6 hrs.

-Apart from the two AES digital inputs, four analog inputs are available for microphone input sources.
+Apart from the two AES digital inputs, four analogue inputs are available for microphone input sources.
 If Line inputs are to be used, then either input attenuators (ND-LIA #10550) or the line input circuit (ND-IL #10323) must be fitted to the machine.
-When in microphone operation each of the four inputs is switchable between Dynamic, "T" powering, +12V phantom and +48V phantom.
+When in microphone operation each of the four inputs is switchable between Dynamic, "T" powering and +48V phantom.
 The signal levels are adjusted using the input sensitivity potentiometers, and the levels are indicated on the four microprocessor controlled meters.

-The four head scanner (2 for recording and 2 for playback) allows read after write (off tape monitoring / confidence playback) which can be heard through the two, level adjustable, headphone outputs.
+The four head scanner (2 for recording and 2 for playback) allows read after write (off-tape monitoring / confidence playback) which can be heard through the two, level adjustable, headphone outputs.

-The three longitudinal tracks (Control, CUE and Time Code) give flexibility of operation and additional features never before seen in a professional recorder.
+The longitudinal tracks (CUE and Time Code) give flexibility of operation and additional features never before seen in a professional recorder.

-Microprocessor control of the entire machine gives almost limitless possibilities, not only as far as the digital recording is concerned, but also for external control, fault diagnosis, tape directory management etc., from a PC equipped with the NADCOM software (KSA # 10514)
+Microprocessor control of the entire machine gives almost limitless possibilities, not only as far as the digital recording is concerned, but also for external control, fault diagnosis, tape directory management etc., from a PC equipped with the NADCOM for Windows software ND-SNCW (KSA # 10516)